 Accountability, liability, and coercion.

-(1) The registered nurse delegator and nursing assistant or home care aide are accountable for their own individual actions in the delegation process.
-While the delegated task becomes the responsibility of the nursing assistant or home care aide, the registered nurse delegator retains overall accountability for the nursing care of the patient.
+(1) The registered nurse delegator and the delegatee are accountable for their own individual actions in the delegation process.
+While the delegated task becomes the responsibility of the delegatee, the registered nurse delegator retains overall accountability for the nursing care of the patient.

 (2) Under RCW 18.79.260 (3)(d)(iv), delegating nurses acting within their delegation authority shall be immune from liability for any action performed in the course of their delegation duties.

-(3) Under RCW 18.88A.230(1) nursing assistants and under RCW 18.88B.070(3), home care aidess following written delegation instructions from registered nurse delegators for delegated tasks shall be immune from liability.
+(3) Under RCW 18.88A.230(1) nursing assistants and under RCW 18.88B.070(3), home care aides, and under RCW 28A.210.275, non-credentialed school district employees: following delegation instructions from registered nurses for delegated tasks shall be immune from liability.

+following written delegation instructions from registered nurse delegators for delegated tasks shall be immune from liability.

-(4) Complaints regarding delegation of nursing tasks may be reported to the aging and adult services administration of the department of social and health services or via a toll-free telephone number.
+(4) Complaints regarding delegation of nursing tasks in facilities licensed by the department of social and health services to the aging and adult services administration or via a toll-free telephone number.

 (5) All complaints related to registered nurse delegators shall be referred to the nursing care quality assurance commission.